cdibbs/blog/_posts/2014-04-19-coastline.markdown

 Walking along the coastline,<br />
 with this warm and gentle sunshine,<br />
 a breeze tickles through her hair,<br />
-her son whistles a song on the air.
+her son singing a song on the air.

 </p>